balajigudala/my_-git/README.md

 git branch <name>                                                           --> to create a new branch

-git branch -d <name>                                                        --> to delete the purticular branch (-D) for force deletion
+git branch -d <name>                                                        --> to delete the purticular branch (-D) for force deletion.

-git checkout                                                                --> to move from one branch to another branch
+git checkout                                                                --> to move from one branch to another branch.

-git checkout <branchname>                                                   --> to move to the specific branch
+git checkout <branchname>                                                   --> to move to the specific branch.

+git checkout <commitid>                                                     --> to jump to specific commit.

 git checkout -b <branchname>                                                --> to create a new branch and move on to the branch.

-git clone -b <branch name> https://github.com/balajigudala/new.git          --> for specific branch
+git clone -b <branch name> https://github.com/balajigudala/new.git          --> for specific branch.

-git fetch --all                                                             --> to get other branches after cloning a single branch
+git fetch --all                                                             --> to get other branches after cloning a single branch.

 git add <files>                                                             --> to add the local changes to the staging area.

-git commit -m <commit message>                                              --> to add our staged files to local repo
+git commit -m <commit message>                                              --> to add our staged files to local repo.

 git log                                                                     --> to show the commit history.